Loaf Pan Planter with Twisted Wire Handle Video Tutorial

 How to make a Twisted Wire Handle

-- Fold Wire in half
+- Fold the wire in half

 - Insert two loose ends directly into your cordless drill